 Do not leave fresh water connection unattended when filling tank.
 Failure to comply may result in tank expansion and property damage.

-4. Turn OFF city water supply and disconnect hose from the Tank Fill Inlet.
+- 3. Turn OFF city water supply and disconnect hose from the Tank Fill Inlet. - 4.
+Set the Water Panel back to the "Dry Camping" setting.